Biostatistics-Unit-HT/Flanders/docs/index.md

-# Flanders Regenie Pipeline
+# Flanders Pipeline

-A nextflow pipeline to perform genome-wide association studies (GWAS) and rare variant association analysis using [regenie](https://github.com/rgcgithub/regenie) at high speed.
+**Flanders : Finemapping coLocalization AND plEiotRopy Solver BETA**

+The pipeline combines a set of tools to efficiently colocalise association signals across large sets of traits.
+The colocalization process is mainly composed of two steps: first the finemapping of associated loci and then colocalization itself.
+The pipeline optimize this process to allow for the analysis of large datasets.

 ## Main features